Code-Institute-Submissions/dhruv2102-MS1/README.md

     - With the help of code institute I was able to understand how a static website is made

 - Pixaby
-    - This was used tio get all the images used in this project.
+    - This was used to get all the images used in this project.

+- Jigsaw
+    - Tool for CSS validation

+- W3C Validator
+    - Tool for HTML validation

+- Lighthouse
+    - Tool for performance, accessiblity analysis

 ## Testing